OlivierABCO237/Pic_Recognition/README.md

 ![impulsedesign](https://github.com/OlivierABCO237/Pic_Recognition/assets/148442075/e561300b-e9c5-4c8b-a82a-f272c161229f)

 - It gave a very good model with a verry good accuracy, but too heavy for our MCU and for our Camera.
+We were not able to test the model after generating libraries.